genomic-medicine-sweden/NGPIris/README.md

   upload    Upload fastq files / fastq folder structure
 ```
 #### Upload a file
-`hcpi -b BUCKETNAME -c CREDENTIALS_FILE upload -i FILE2UPLOAD -d /tmp/MYDUMBTESTFILE`
+`iris -b BUCKETNAME -c CREDENTIALS_FILE upload -i FILE2UPLOAD -d /tmp/MYDUMBTESTFILE`

 This command will upload your test file, and a meta-data file, to `/tmp/` on the bucket BUCKETNAME.
  `-m` will specificy where the meta-data file will be stored locally.
  Without it the meta-data file will appear in your current directory.

 #### Download a file
-`hcpi -b BUCKETNAME -c CREDENTIALS_FILE download -f -q /tmp/MYDUMBTESTFILE -d ./MYDUMBTESTFILE --silent`
+`iris -b BUCKETNAME -c CREDENTIALS_FILE download -f -q /tmp/MYDUMBTESTFILE -d ./MYDUMBTESTFILE --silent`

 This command will download your previously uploaded testfile, and put it in your current directory.
 `-f` will overwrite any locally stored file with the same name
 `--silent` will remove the download progress bar.
 Which is sometimes useful when scripting

 #### Additional commands
-`hcpi` contains more commands and flags for additional operations.
+`iris` contains more commands and flags for additional operations.
 Such as search, deleting, or doing things in a more nuanced way.
 The help menu packaged with the program is always kept up to date, so refer to that to easily discover more.

 ### As a package
 Listed below are some of the more common use cases.